JakeJing/singularity-containers/README.md

 There is a nice intro to show how to install singularity in ubuntu (https://sylabs.io/guides/3.5/user-guide/quick_start.html#quick-installation-steps).

+You can log in your own slabs dashboard (https://cloud.sylabs.io/dashboard) to create a singularity container using the `*.def` file in this repos.

 Here I provide the bash script to automatically download the install the singularity v3.5.

 > bash install-singularity.sh